aruvi009/ComboStars/README.md

 If you use a custom star file, you may also need to specify the width and height of the star image.
 These, respectively, are passed as integers to ```starWidth``` and ```starHeight```.
 By default, ```starWidth``` is 16 and ```starHeight``` is 15.

-Finally, setting ```clickMiddle``` to false will leave no stars selected by default, and leaving it to the default value of true will click the middle star.
+Setting ```clickMiddle``` to false will leave no stars selected by default, and leaving it to the default value of true will click the middle star.

+Setting ```activeNum``` with integer value will preset stars as highlighted.

+Setting ```enableRate``` with true/false will enable/disable rating and mouse functions on the stars.

 ##Select Value